-If you’ve been admitted to CSUDH for fall 2015 and are required to participate in Early Start, you’ll need to complete supplemental courses in English and/or math during summer 2015.
+If you’ve been admitted to CSUDH for fall 2016 and are required to participate in Early Start, you’ll need to complete Early start courses in English and/or math during summer 2016.

-Early Start courses will be offered this summer at CSU campuses including CSUDH, at some community college and online.
+Early Start courses will be offered this summer at CSUDH and other CSU Campuses.
 A list of courses for each CSU campus will be available in mid-March at www.csusuccess.org/earlystart/.

-If you plan to attend CSUDH, we strongly encourage you to complete your Early Start courses this summer right here on campus.
+If you plan to attend CSUDH, complete your Early Start courses this summer on campus.

 Summer Bridge Academy is a no-fee, 6-week intensive summer course offered to select students who are required to complete supplemental coursework in English and math before beginning their first semester at CSUDH.

 Summer Bridge Academy offers qualified students the opportunity to meet their Early Start requirements.
 Spaces are limited, and enrollment is by invitation only.
 To learn more about Summer Bridge Academy and whether it’s an option for you, visit CSUDH.EDU/SummerBridge.

 Students may petition for exception to the mandatory Early Start Program requirements by submitting an Early Start Petition for Exception form to the Office of Admissions and Records.
 All first-time freshman students designated for the Early Start program are expected to participate by beginning developmental courses in the summer before their first semester but may be granted an exception in cases where they can document for serious and compelling reasons, such as work requirements, familial responsibilities, travel, and financial reasons.

 Students wanting to petition for exception to the Early Start policy must submit a formal written appeal addressing the reasons for not completing the program requirements and include a plan for how they will meet the developmental course requirements.
 Appeals for exception will be reviewed by the Early Start Exception Committee and are not automatically granted.